LidorMalichi/Ex0/README.md

 The simulation uses PID controllers to adjust the vertical speed and angle based on altitude, and it tracks the fuel consumption over time.
 The output data is stored in a CSV file and visualized using Python's matplotlib and seaborn libraries.

-## Features

-#### Simulation of Landing: The physics of the landing are modeled, adjusting for fuel consumption, acceleration, and descent speed.

-#### CSV Export: The simulation results are saved in a CSV file for further analysis.

 ## Technical Report: